Franconia Sculpture Park: Artist development

 Franconia offers fellowship, internship, and workshop programs that support visual artists at all levels of their career as they create new sculpture to be sited specifically at the park.
 Artists are creating new work at the park from April through November.
 The program is publicized by actively soliciting artists' proposals locally, nationally, and internationally.
 Each year Franconia supports over 40 artists as they create and exhibit new work.
 Since their founding in 1996, Franconia has supported nearly 800 national and international visual artists.

 Arts learning

 In 2013 Franconia launched the Rural Arts Program, with support provided by a Minnesota State Arts Board Arts Access grant, which in its first year served 1,213 rural youth, encouraging interaction and engagement with art and artists.
-In addition, Franconia has a schedule of exhibition tours, art-making workshops, cast metal sculpture demonstrations, and diverse cultural programming that serves over 14,000 arts learners each year.
+In addition, Franconia has a schedule of exhibition tours, art-making workshops, and diverse cultural programming that serves over 14,000 arts learners each year.

 Special events

-Each year Franconia hosts monthly Dinner & Discussion lectures, dog-friendly Yappy Hours, Music @ Franconia concerts, Film @ Franconia film series, Art & Farmers Markets (first Sunday of the month May - Oct), the Art & Artists Celebration in September, Frost Fest in December, and a Community Ice Rink in January and February.
+Each year Franconia hosts Music @ Franconia concerts, Film @ Franconia film series, Franconia 5 Minute Film Festival, Art & Farmers Markets (first Sunday of the month May - Oct), and the Art & Artists Celebration in September.